hiuchi/JTK/README.md

 [Figure 8](/Figure8.R)

 # Usage
-Since the p-values are calculated by a permutation test, it is better to set the seed for reproducibility.
 ```
+#Since the p-values are calculated by permutation test, it is better to set the seed for reproducibility.
 set.seed(8)
 #functions and a parameter to calculate tau
 trial <- 1000